 In many proposals of quantum computers the qubit energies can be often individually controlled, this corresponds to controllable disorder of a spin system.
 Besides, in these models, the effective spin-spin interaction is usually strongly anisotropic, it varies from the Ising coupling in nuclear magnetic resonance and other systems \cite{chuang1998} to the $XY$-type or the $XXZ$-type coupling in some Josephson-junction-based systems \cite{makhlin2001}.
 The localization properties of one and two excitation states in the $XXZ$ spin chain with a defect was studied with some detail by Santos and Dykman \cite{santos2003}, but they did not study the entanglement of the one and two excitation states.

-In this paper we are interested in the behavior of the localization and the bipartite entanglement of the pure eigenstates of a quantum chain with one impurity located in one extreme.
+In this paper we are interested in the behaviour of the localization and the bipartite entanglement of the pure eigenstates of a quantum chain with one impurity located in one extreme.
 It is well know that the presence of one impurity results in the presence of a localized state.
-If the strength of the imputity is large enough the energy of the localized state lies outside the band of magnons, also known as one spin excitation states \cite{santos2003}.
-The one spin magnons in a homoeneous chain are extended states \cite{santos2003}.
+If the strength of the impurity is large enough the energy of the localized state lies outside the band of magnons, also known as one spin excitation states \cite{santos2003}.
+The one spin magnons in a homogeneous chain are extended states \cite{santos2003}.

 As we will show, if the localization of a given state is measured with the inverse participation ratio there are two kinds of localized states, a) exponentially localized states that lie outside the band of magnons, and b) localized states that lie inside the band, whose number depends on the length of the chain and the strength of the impurity.
 This second kind plays a fundamental role in the transmission of quantum states through the chain.
-In most quantum state transfer protocols the state to be transferred is localized at one end of the quantum chain and the transmission is succeful when the time evolution of the system produces an equally localized state at the other end of the chain.
+In most quantum state transfer protocols the state to be transferred is localized at one end of the quantum chain and the transmission is successful when the time evolution of the system produces an equally localized state at the other end of the chain.
 So it seems natural to investigate the time evolution of a localization measure to gain some insight about the problem of quantum state transfer.

-As we will show the time evolution of the inverse participation ratio, when the initial state consists in a single excitation located in one impurity, allows the identification of scenarios where the transmission of quantum states can be achieved for (comparatively) short times and with a very good fidelity.
-In this sense we extend some results obtained by W\'ojcik {\em et al}~\cite{wojcik2005}.
+So, the analysis of the time evolution of the inverse participation ratio, when the initial state consists in a single excitation located in one impurity, allows the identification of scenarios where the transmission of quantum states can be achieved for (comparatively) short times and with a very good fidelity.
+In this sense we extend some results obtained by W\'ojcik {\em et al.}~\cite{wojcik2005}.

 The paper is organized as follows, in Section II we present the $XX$ model describing the quantum spin chain with a impurity.
 In Section III we analyze in some detail the spectrum of the one spin excitations and the eigenstates.
 In Section IV we present the results obtained for the inverse participation ratio for each one spin excitation eigenstate while the bipartite entanglement of the eigenstates is analyzed in Section V. Finally, in Section VI, we discuss the relationship between localization and transmission of quantum states.